North Massapequa, New York

 Historic red farmhouse with white trim and an American flag on the lawn in North Massapequa, Long Island, New York, under a bright blue sky.

-North Massapequa is a hamlet and census-designated place (CDP) in the Town of Oyster Bay, Nassau County, Long Island, New York.
-Part of the broader Greater Massapequa area, North Massapequa is predominantly residential yet offers close access to parks, transit, schools, and shopping.
+North Massapequa is an unincorporated hamlet and census-designated place (CDP) in the Town of Oyster Bay, Nassau County, on Long Island, New York.
+Part of the broader Massapequa area, it is primarily residential but offers convenient access to parks, schools, shopping, and regional transportation.

 • Elevation: Approximately 46 feet above sea level